 For the latest information about stopping allopurinol, see Is Allopurinol A Lifetime Drug? in the allopurinol pages.
+Also view Allopurinol for Gout video for the wrong way to stop uric acid treatment.
 You will find related information in the gout medications pages within the Gout Treatment Help Section.

 Somebody asked me the other day, “Can I stop taking allopurinol?”